emmkimme/electron-process-type/README.md

 ```

 ## v2/GetElectronProcessType(): 'undefined' | 'node' | 'main' | 'renderer' | 'worker';
-The process.type *'browser'* introduces a lot of confusions as the notion of 'browser' process is more considered as a 'renderer' process : browserify, index-browser, [Browser or Node](https://github.com/flexdinesh/browser-or-node), ...
+The process.type *'browser'* introduces a lot of confusions as the notion of 'browser' process is more considered as a 'renderer' process.
+Same notion uses bu browserify, index-browser, [Browser or Node](https://github.com/flexdinesh/browser-or-node), ...
 As Electron documentation, we use the term of 'main' rather than 'browser'.
 We keep 'renderer'.

 ```ts